CanonicalLtd/maas-docs/en/contributing-git.md

 ## Add and track upstream series branches locally

-If you're a serious contributor you should add these branches and *track* them.
+If you're a serious contributor you should add the upstream series branches and *track* them.
 This will enable you to target specific series.

 Get all data for the upstream repository using the *fetch* command.
 The first time you do this the upstream series branches will be exposed: